jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 * The kernel gets an event and sends it to the compositor.
 This is similar to the X case, which is great, since we get to reuse all the input drivers in the kernel.
 * The compositor looks through its scenegraph to determine which window should receive the event.
 The scenegraph corresponds to what's on screen and the compositor understands the transformations that it may have applied to the elements in the scenegraph.
 Thus, the compositor can pick the right window and transform the screen coordinates to window local coordinates, by applying the inverse transformations.
 The types of transformation that can be applied to a window is only restricted to what the compositor can do, as long as it can compute the inverse transformation for the input events.
 * As in the X case, when the client receives the event, it updates the UI in response.
-But in the wayland case, the rendering happens in the client, and the client just sends a request to the compositor to indicate the region that was updated.
+But in the Wayland case, the rendering happens in the client, and the client just sends a request to the compositor to indicate the region that was updated.
 * The compositor collects damage requests from its clients and then recomposites the screen.
 The compositor can then directly issue an ioctl to schedule a pageflip with KMS.

 At one time it was thought that X is too deep into the bones of Linux and may never be ever fully replaced.
 But we are seeing massive amounts of work from industry to make Wayland a reality.
 With Intel, Nvidia, the X.Org Foundation and Red Hat leading the way, Fedora 25 was one of the first distros to run Wayland natively.